Blurred image of workplace desk with small LGBTQ2+ flag sitting on the desktop.

 SEXUAL ORIENTATION

-Sexual orientation, or attraction, is a person’s potential for emotional, spiritual, intellectual, intimate, romantic, and/or sexual interest in other people.
+Sexual orientation refers to a person’s pattern of emotional, romantic, and/or sexual attraction to other people.

 SYSTEMIC DISCRIMINATION

-When the policies, practices, and patterns of behaviour in an organization create or maintain disadvantages for certain groups of people, it is called systemic discrimination.
+When the policies, practices, and patterns of behaviour in an organization create or maintain disadvantages for certain groups, this is called systemic discrimination.

 TRANS/TRANSGENDER